History of NATO in Timeline

 October 1996: End of Operation Sharp Guard

-Operation Sharp Guard, which began in June 1993 and added maritime enforcement of the arms embargo and economic sanctions against the Federal Republic of Yugoslavia, ended in October 1996.
+Operation Sharp Guard ran until October 1996, adding maritime enforcement of the arms embargo and economic sanctions against the Federal Republic of Yugoslavia.

 1997: Euro-Atlantic Partnership Council

-In 1997, the Euro-Atlantic Partnership Council was established as a diplomatic forum for regional cooperation between NATO and its neighbours.
+In 1997, the Euro-Atlantic Partnership Council was established as one of the diplomatic forums for regional cooperation between NATO and its neighbours.

 September 1998: UN Security Council Resolution 1199

-On 23 September 1998, the United Nations Security Council passed Resolution 1199 to demand a ceasefire in Kosovo.
+In September 1998, in an effort to stop Slobodan Milošević's Serbian-led crackdown on KLA separatists and Albanian civilians in Kosovo, the United Nations Security Council passed Resolution 1199 to demand a ceasefire.

 1998: NATO Establishes General Guidelines for Cooperation